Emergent Turbulence in Nonlinear Gravity: Discussion

+As discussed, our driven setup can establish an ``inertial-type'' regime and identify key nonlinear mechanisms that are expected to also operate in non-driven cases.
+This opens a new approach to studying nonlinear dynamics in GR.
+Meanwhile, the setup mimics astrophysical triple systems \cite{Cardoso:2021vjq,Santos:2025ass}, where a BH continuously receives GWs from a nearby binary.
+Our observed turbulence suggests that similar phenomena could arise in such environments.
+Furthermore, the turbulence may connect to hidden integrability structures in GR~\cite{Jaramillo:2022oqn,Jaramillo:2024qjz}, nonlinear dynamics in the early universe~\cite{Galtier:2017mve,Galtier:2021ovg}, and nonlinear GW scattering in the post-Minkowskian framework, see e.g., \cite{Driesse:2024feo}.

-In the context of the fluid-gravity correspondence, the turbulent behavior unraveled here clearly extends beyond the established classical fluid-gravity duality scenarios, which rely on the presence of a black hole, a negative cosmological constant, and long-wavelength perturbations relative to the black hole scale~\cite{Bhattacharyya:2007vjd}.
-Furthermore, our discovery comprehensibly broadens and deepens earlier hints --- based on black hole perturbative studies --- of such behavior in highly specialized settings without a cosmological constant~\cite{Yang:2014tla}.
-The newly gained understanding, which does not require a black hole or a negative cosmological constant, offers a new platform for studying and comparing nonlinear mechanisms in gravity and fluid mechanics.
-It may also inspire new directions for exploring emerging dualities, such as celestial holography~\cite{Pasterski:2021raf} and connections between Carrollian hydrodynamics and gravity~\cite{Donnay:2019jiz}.
+Within the fluid-gravity correspondence, the unraveled turbulence extends beyond the classical duality, which needs a BH, a negative cosmological constant, and long-wavelength perturbations relative to the BH scale~\cite{Bhattacharyya:2007vjd}.
+Our results broaden and deepen earlier perturbative hints of such duality in specialized asymptotically flat settings~\cite{Yang:2014tla}.
+This new understanding, which does not require a BH or cosmological constant, offers a new platform for studying and comparing nonlinear mechanisms in gravity and fluid mechanics.
+It may also inspire explorations of emerging dualities such as celestial holography~\cite{Pasterski:2021raf} and the gravity-Carrollian hydrodynamics correspondence~\cite{Donnay:2019jiz}.

+Although our steady gravitational driving and inverse cascades mark a concrete step toward the fluid–gravity correspondence, a fundamental distinction remains between them.
+Fluid nonlinearities arise from the principal (advective) terms, which allow characteristic crossings in the inviscid case; whereas in GR such crossings never occur, nonlinearity emerges from non-principal terms.
+In essence, gravity ``gravitates,'' focusing energy and mediating its nonlinear dynamics.
+Understanding how this distinction manifests within the correspondence is an intriguing direction.

 \bibsection{